-The above limitations cannot be changed unless authorized by the Board and by the "vote of a majority of the Fund's outstanding voting securities," as defined by the 1940 Act.
+The above limitations cannot be changed unless authorized by the Board and by the vote of a majority of the Fund's outstanding voting securities, as defined by the Investment Company Act of 1940.
 The following limitations, however, may be changed by the Board without shareholder approval.
 Shareholders will be notified before any material change in these limitations becomes effective.